 Louisville’s Jail Policy Committee met to review preliminary data collected by the Louisville Research Network site.

 On October 25th, the Seattle site of the Research Network on Misdemeanor Justice released their report, Trends in Misdemeanor Arrests, Referrals and Charges in Seattle.
 This article points out some highlights and takeaways from the report.

-We are pleased to announce the release of the Research Network on Misdemeanor Justice’s second report replication by the University of Missouri-St. Louis site!
-The University of Missouri- St. Louis released the report on October 11, 2018.
+We are pleased to announce the release of the Research Network on Misdemeanor Justice’s third report replication by the Seattle University site!
+Seattle University released the report on October 25, 2018.
 The report, Trends in Misdemeanor Arrests, Referrals, and Charges in Seattle, presents trends in the types of misdemeanors Seattleites have been arrested for by the […]